Mindarie - Quinns Rocks - Jindalee

 Mindarie - Quinns Rocks - Jindalee has limited levels of nearby infrastructure activity, ranking in the 14thth percentile nationally

-Changes to local infrastructure significantly impact an area's performance.
-AreaSearch has identified 42 projects likely to affect the area.
-Notable ones include Claytons Mindarie Beachfront, Gumblossom Community Centre Upgrade, Quinns Rocks, Quinns Rocks - Gumblossom Community Centre - Upgrade, and Mindarie Marina Redevelopment.
-The following list details those most relevant.
+Nothing can influence an area's performance as much as changes to local infrastructure, major projects, and planning initiatives.
+In total 42 projects have been identified by AreaSearch that are likely to have an impact on the area.
+Key projects include Claytons Mindarie Beachfront, Gumblossom Community Centre Upgrade, Quinns Rocks, Quinns Rocks - Gumblossom Community Centre - Upgrade, and Mindarie Marina Redevelopment, with the list below detailing those likely to be of most relevance.

 Professional plan users can use the search below to filter and access additional projects.